 Virginia, in the Clerk’s Office of Albemarle County Court, the 2nd day of January 1828: the within Power of Attorney was this day produced to me in said office and proven by the oaths of William Thompson and William Ballard, two of the subscribing witnesses thereto, and the same was admitted to record.
 In Testimony Whereof, I, Alexander Garrett, Clerk of the County Court of said County, have hereunto set my name, and affixed the seal of said Court, this 2nd day of January 1828, in the 52nd year of the Commonwealth.
 Alexander Garrett, Clk.

 He left a will dated 12 July 1829, which was recorded in Albemarle Co.
 Va.
 Will Book 9, p.
 441. Some researchers claim he was living in Madison County, Kentucky when he died, in spite of the fact his will was probated in Virginia.
 We are researching this line and will adjust this page accordingly as we sort out the facts.
 It appears most of his sons settled in Kentucky.

 Will of John Ballard – July 12, 1829.
 In the name of God amen.
-I John Ballard & .. of the County and State of Virginia, being in declining health but of sound and disposing mind, memory and understanding considering the certainties of which and the uncertainties of the time thereof and being desirous to settle my worldly affairs do therefore make and declare this my last will and testament in manner and form following viz: after my just debts are paid I devise and bequeath as follows.
+I John Ballard Senr. of Alb.
+County and State of Virginia, being in declining health but of sound and disposing memory and understanding, considering the certainty of death and the uncertainty of the time thereof, and being desirous to settle my worldly affairs do therefore make and declare this my last will and testament in manner and form following viz: after my just debts are paid, I devise and bequeath as follows.

 Item, My will is that all my land be sold at public auction upon a deal of one, two or three years or more, two or three annual payments either as my executors may think proper and the money from the sale to the disposed of as I herein after direct.